 What Makes An Automobile or a Motor Vehicle?

 What is an Automobile?
-This word consists of two ancient Greek words.
+This word consists of two ancient Greek & Latin words.
 The word ‘autos’ means ‘self’ and the term ‘mobilis’ meaning ‘movable’.
 An automobile is a machine that can move on its self-power or a self-propelled vehicle.
 Besides, it produces the power needed for its propulsion from within and NOT from the outside.
-An automobile is specifically built for use on road only.
+An automobile is specifically built for use only on roads.
 Hence, by definition, it is a machine that is designed to operate on the road or ground.

 Furthermore, automobiles have evolved since their inception.
 There are many synonyms of an automobile.
 They are ‘Automotive’, ‘Auto’, ‘Autocar’, ‘Autobuggy’, ‘Car’, ‘Motor’, ‘Motor car’, ‘Motor vehicle’, ‘Motorcoach’, “Motor wagon’, and a ‘Horseless Carriage’.
-An automobile is a self-propelled vehicle that is used for transportation purposes on the ground.
+Furthermore, an automobile is a self-propelled vehicle that is used for transportation purposes on the ground.

 Therefore, an automobile is a piece of complex machinery.
 Hence, manufacturers pay great attention so that it performs safely, economically & efficiently.
 An automobile is a unit or equipment meant for transportation.
 It mainly consists of a chassis/frame and a body.
 It has power-generating and transmitting units mounted onto it.
 Besides, the chassis/frame is supported by tires and wheels through the springs and axles.
 These are a part of the front & rear suspension system.